RowDaBoat/keep-engine/README.md

 ## Setup

-Add the JitPack to your repositories and `keep-keep` to your dependencies on your project's `build.gradle.kts`.
+Add JitPack to your repositories and `keep-engine` to your dependencies on your project's `build.gradle.kts`.

 ```kotlin
 repositories {